If you are in a higher education undergraduate program, you are required to enrol in University electives.

-- Astrid is interested in turning her art practice into a viable business and has chosen Business Planning as a Student Elective.
+- Astrid is interested in turning her art practice into a viable business and has chosen Business Planning as a University elective.

 - Irina, an engineering student, wants a broader understanding of environmental issues, both for career and personal reasons, plus the convenience of online study.
-This led her to Environmental Sustainability online Plus.
+This led her to Environmental Sustainability.